 Customer feedback in the age of digital marketing can be a scary proposition.
 Allowing people to open up about their experience with your brand on Facebook or in a comments section of a YouTube video may not always result in the flattering review you want, but marketers should covet this information.
 Even less-than-glowing comments can provide insight into how to improve the customer experience for others.

 Many businesses now use apps to enhance their sales.
-While loyalty apps reward repeat customers, others use geo-targeting services aimed at addressing customers in real time, depending on their location.
+While loyalty apps reward repeat customers, others use geo-targeting services aimed at addressing customers in real-time, depending on their location.
 (Of course, these are ideal for any business with a brick-and-mortar store).
-People download your app, signaling their interest in your brand, set their location preferences, and the app can then send them targeted discounts and deals when users are in the range of the store.
+People download your app, signaling their interest in your brand, setting their location preferences, and the app can then send them targeted discounts and deals when users are in the range of the store.
 This is a great way to address people’s needs at the moment.
+Branding agencies will even say that this is the future of marketing.
+To enhance this two-way digital conversation even further, businesses can integrate sendbird’s live streaming product, allowing for real-time interaction between customers and sales representatives.
+This feature can enhance the overall customer experience and drive sales.
+We have all heard the statement that data is the new oil.
+If that is the case, digital marketing companies are surely the place where the oil is being found these days.